 Who are the figures depicted in "Umbrellas"?

-"Umbrellas" is part of the collection at the National Gallery of Art in Washington, D.C., where it continues to be appreciated by art lovers and scholars alike.
+"Umbrellas" is part of the collection at the National Gallery of Art in Washington, D.C.
+Visitors can experience the painting in person, allowing for a deeper appreciation of Renoir's technique and thematic exploration.